 See Figure 2-17.
-The Lights screen allows the operator to turn the lights on and off.
+Allows the operator to turn the lights on and off.
 Refer to Light Operation (Key Switch Models) for more information.

-Figure 2-17.
+RESS SELECT TO TORN ON OR T Figure 2-17.
 Lights Screen

 Line Amperage Screen

 See Figure 2-18.
 The Line Amperage screen displays the AC output amperage produced by the generator in amps (A).
 The load balance for each line (L1 and L3) is displayed in both numerical and graphical form.
 It is important to maintain a balanced load distribution between lines for optimum generator performance.